 Review applicable design documents for understanding of features important to testing non-siren primary and backup ANS.

 System documentation is available in the FEMA-approved ANS design report or may be available from licensee system descriptions.
 For example, the primary alerting system may consist of tone-alert radios (TARs) distributed to individual homes.
-The non-siren ANS may include telephone calling systems, or route alerting as approved by FEMA.
+The non-siren ANS may include reverse telephone calling systems, or route alerting as approved by FEMA.

-The FEMA-approved primary and backup ANS design report should be to what systems constitute the non-siren ANS, as well as the back-up means of alerting (e.g., route alerting as a back-up means of notifications for TARs).
+The FEMA-approved primary and backup ANS design report should be reviewed to understand what systems constitute the non-siren ANS, as well as the back-up means of alerting (e.g., route alerting as a back-up means of notifications for TARs).

 The testing and maintenance activities for non-siren systems will vary in scope and nature depending on the system structure and the feasibility of testing.

-orrective actions differ.
+Corrective actions may differ from siren systems.
 The non-siren portions of the ANS or backup system may be beyond the licensee’s control.
-For example, s in private homes cannot be inspected.
+For example, TARs in private homes cannot be inspected.
 Accordingly, FEMA typically includes requirements in the ANS Design Report for certain actions intended to provide a modicum of assurance of availability and reliability, in lieu of direct testing and maintenance.
 The inspector should review the FEMA-approved Design Report and assess the adequacy of the licensee’s performance of these test and maintenance activities in accordance with the FEMA-approved primary and backup ANS Design Report.
 The FEMA-approved ANS Design Report will contain the commitments that should be used for criteria, but ineffective maintenance should be noted in any case.
 Typical requirements may include one or more of the following:

 New residences within the EPZ are offered the opportunity to obtain a TAR.
-There are many ways to accomplish this, monitoring new public utility service connectionscommunity “welcome wagon” initiatives).
-It is expected that licensees will of new housing and businesses in the regions covered by non-siren ANS.
+There are many ways to accomplish this (e.g., monitoring new public utility service connections and community “welcome wagon” initiatives).
+It is expected that licensees will have a method to be informed of new housing and businesses in the regions covered by non-siren ANS.

 Residences assigned a TAR are contacted annually to determine whether the equipment is operable.
 This may be done through a letter offering new batteries or other methods.

-Telephone-based systems are updated periodically and tested .
+Telephone-based systems are updated periodically and tested periodically as per the approved FEMA design report.

 The back-up means of notification for a non-siren ANS system (e.g., route alerting or telephone systems) shall be evaluated to verify that populations in the EPZ are capable of being notified during an emergency.